JakeSpisak/FortEPiaNO_public_copy/README.md

 Additionally, the function `integrateRho_yn` provides a fast way to compute the integral of `y^n f(y)`, interpolating over the final energy density that was computed by `FortEPiaNO`.

+### 2.3.`tests.py`
+Testing tools to verify that everything works in the python part, from reading the output folder to plotting.
+Run it if you want to test that you have all the required packages and everything is working in your current setup.

 ## 3.Source code
 Should you need to edit the source codes, this is more or less the content of each file: